webxdc/website/src-docs/spec/messenger.md

 - MUST serve all resources from the [webxdc container file](./format.md) to the webxdc application.

+- on initial opening, MUST open root URL for the webview with `index.html` appended
 - MUST implement the [Webxdc Javascript API](api.md) and serve a `webxdc.js` file accordingly.